 The senator sent a signal to her House counterparts in her statement today.

-any of the Northern California Democrats including (John) Garamendi and (Jim) Costa as well as some SoCal Dems.
+Asked who had participated in the negotiations, her office told Agri-Pulse, “Many of the Northern California Democrats including (John) Garamendi and (Jim) Costa as well as some SoCal Dems.
 Several of the California House Republicans were involved in negotiations last year, which are reflected in this bill.”

 Sen. Barbara Boxer, D-Calif., and Senate Energy and Natural Resources Committee Chair Lisa Murkowski, R-Alaska, and Ranking Member Maria Cantwell, D-Wash., were also noted contributors.